Kalavaadiya Pozhuthugal

-Kalavaadiya Pozhuthugal is a 2017 Indian Tamil-language romantic drama film written and directed by Thangar Bachan.
+Kalavaadiya Pozhuthugal is a 2017 Indian Tamil-language romantic drama film written and directed by Thankar Bachan.
 It stars Prabhu Deva and Bhumika Chawla, while Prakash Raj, Inbanila and Ganja Karuppu play supporting roles.
 Sathyaraj played a guest role as Periyar E. V. Ramasamy, reprising his role from Periyar (2007).
 After beginning production in 2009, the film produced by Ayngaran International experienced delays due to the studio's financial problems, before being released on 29 December 2017.
 It was praised for its story during its release.

 Plot

 Porchezhiyan (Prabhu Deva) is a car driver and the sole breadwinner of his family, which includes his wife Rani (Inbanila) and daughter Yazhini.
 Rani, an ambitious woman, is not happy with her husband's generous and lackadaisical nature.
 On the other hand, Chezhiyan, an ardent devotee of Periyar, believes in the welfare of society as a whole, which Rani cannot agree with, but Rani makes sense most of the time as Chezhiyan's ideologies often fail to feed their little daughter.
 One day, while Chezhiyan is on the way back from a long trip, he rescues a businessman named Soundararajan (Prakash Raj), who met with an accident.
 After Chezhiyan ensures medical treatment to Soundararajan, he happens to meet Jayanthi (Bhumika), Soundararajan's wife, when he is about to leave.
 He hides himself from her, but the sweet and sour memories that he had with her leave him haunting even after he reaches back home.
 Further, things proceed in such a way that Chezhiyan gets to meet Jayanthi and Soundararajan.
 The fate which once separated Chezhiyan and Jayanthi is bringing them closer, though they are aware that they cannot be lovers any more like they were in the past.